 Demand control ventilation (DVC) is a feature all sustainable buildings should have.
 Insufficient ventilation can have a detrimental effect on indoor climate, leading to poor inhabitant experience.
-Shorter customer stays, lack of employee productivity, and tenant unhappiness are all prevalent themes in poorly ventilated buildings.
+Poorly ventilated buildings can shorter customer stays, lack of employee productivity, and make tenant unhappy.

 On the other hand, excessive ventilation can increase even more, the already high energy consumption and CO2 production of buildings.
 It’s hard to maintain balanced ventilation configurations, when they have to be manually set.
 Especially if the footfall/occupancy of a building may change every hour.
 This is where demand control ventilation, with a well-defined sequence of operations, can save the day.